 The study will add to the conversation of how we across cultures, disciplines and borders can come up with creative responses to the repercussions that rapid climate change brings.

-‘I feel compelled to do this work, to go out there and listen and help people tell their stories.
+‘I feel compelled to do this work, to go out there and listen and tell these stories with people.
 This is the challenge of our time, and I will continue to write songs about it until there is nothing more to say’

 One of the points Martin constantly works to make come across is that many of our perceived infinite resources are, in fact, finite.